Accessibility at the LSPU Hall

 - A sensory friendly space available on the first floor while events take place upstairs.

 - The LSPU Hall is happy to accept an “Attendant Pass” for anyone accompanying a person with disabilities.
 Please make sure to reserve your tickets in advance to ensure seat availability for you and your attendant.

-- Visual Guides provided for RCAT Relaxed Performances.
-Here is a link to the Visual Guide for the LSPU Hall
+- *Visual Guides provided for RCAT Relaxed Performances.
+Here is a link to the updated 2021 LSPU Hall Visual Guide.

 - A lift inside the main entrance to provide access to the theatre on the second floor.
 Staff and volunteers are available to assist with the operation of the lift.

 - There is an button-activated automatic door opener on the main door entering our lobby, on the door into the Cox & Palmer Second Space (where there is a bar and waiting area), and on the door to our large dressing room.